rezafawazul/retail-sales-analysis/README.md

    - This line chart shows the total sales over time, grouped by month.
 It helps track the overall sales performance and identify trends or fluctuations in sales.

 2. **Monthly Customer Growth**:
-   - A line chart showing how many new customers made their first purchase each month.
+   - A line chart showing how many new customers made their first monthly purchase.
 It provides insights into customer acquisition trends and business growth.

 3. **Top 5 Provinces by Sales**:
    - A bar chart highlighting the top five provinces with the highest total sales.
 This gives an overview of the most profitable regions.